agentolek/Register-Simulator/README.md

 ### What does the input json need to look like?

-An example input file has been included in the repo, named "test_input_file.json."
+An example input file has been included in the tests folder, named "example_input_file.json."
 The base dicts should be named after numbers from 1 to N (but don't have to), where N is the number of flip-flops.
 These dicts will represent your flip-flops.
 They will be added to the register in the order they are given.

 Each of these dicts <b>must</b> consist of these elements: